 This article from HubSpot has some great advice on persona building, it might seem like something you can skip for now but trust me, you will reap the benefits in the long run if you do it properly.
 The goal here is to ensure that you get the most value from your activity as a social seller, as a sales person that means high-quality leads that convert more often.

 How will you achieve that?
 By putting the right content in front of the right people.
 As an example, let’s say you want to sell your products to a c-suite purchase leader.
-We now know that they are almost certain to respond unfavourably if you try to connect with them from the cold.
+We now know that they are almost certain to respond unfavorably if you try to connect with them from the cold.
 You could boost your personal brand as an expert in what he/she might be looking for, by sharing relevant content that doesn’t just appeal to them but also those around them.
 This can mean connecting with one of their associates first before encouraging them to refer you.
 How?
 Not necessarily by asking, but by providing massive value without expecting anything in return in the beginning.

 DON’T get down heartened if you don’t make a sale after sharing one piece of content

-A fully optimised social selling strategy and personal brand are things that take time and experience to build.
+A fully optimized social selling strategy and personal brand are things that take time and experience to build.
 It’s highly unlikely that you’ll make a sale or even a new connection straight away from social selling.
 But if you have a strategy in place that’s built around validated personas and importantly, fits into your sales journey then you’ll see results in time.
 Furthermore, you’ll be far better equipped to build trust and create long lasting relationships.

 Finally, DO tweak and iterate your strategy constantly

 Social selling is a great tool for continually learning about your buyer without the lesson always being a rejection call or email.
-By recognising patterns such as what content works and who with, you’ll be able to make better choices on what you share and how to form relationships.
+By recognizing patterns such as what content works and who with, you’ll be able to make better choices on what you share and how to form relationships.
 Your aim in the end should be buyers who are awesome leads before you’ve even hit send or picked up the phone.
-As your personal brand grows, so will your expertise and therefore you value to your company.
+As your personal brand grows, so will your expertise and value to your company.